 Are Employees Across Business Units Educated on Cybersecurity Practices?

 While it might not always seem so, cybersecurity is everyone’s responsibility.
 When a marketing department is planning on implementing a new CRM, there should be discussions and plans in place for storing data.
-HR departments have sensitive information about employees which will also requires policies around who is accessing that data and who that information can be shared with.
+HR departments have sensitive information about employees which will also require policies around who is accessing that data and who that information can be shared with.

 The recent global cyberattack that caused chaos in shipping ports across the world and within a number of high-profile businesses actually infected computers of people downloading a well-known tax prep software.
 It’s not uncommon for employees to access information that could potentially put the enterprise at risk.

 Educating your entire organization on the different forms of cyberattacks, the common human errors that leave businesses at risk, and the warning signs that something might not be right is a key step in securing your business.
-It is also one of the best ways to receive buy in across the organization to include security into each business initiative they decide to take on.
+It is also one of the best ways to receive buy-in across the organization to include security into each business initiative they decide to take on.

 How Do the Third Parties You Work With Affect Your Security?